- Home

 - Staying active

-You will probably find it helpful to stay active and to exercise or move about regularly.
+You will probably find it helpful to stay active.
 Light exercise after surgery, such as walking, can help people recover and improve their energy levels.
-Some women like to join a walking group or walk with friends so that exercise becomes a social event.

 How much will you be able to exercise?